 How do I manually change the order of Columns in a PivotTable?

 To manually change the order of columns in a PivotTable, click on the column label you wish to move.
 Then, press and hold the left mouse button and drag it to your desired position.
 Release the mouse button to drop the column in its new location.
-This works great for customizing the view to your preference or emphasizing important data.
+This works great for customizing the view to your preference.

 How Do I Sort A Pivot Table Left To Right Instead Of Top To Bottom?

-Sorting a pivot table horizontally is a snap!
-Simply right-click on a cell within the row that has the values you’d like to sort.
+Right-click on a cell within the row that has the values you’d like to sort.
 From the context menu, select ‘Sort’, then ‘More Sort Options’.
 Choose ‘Left to Right’ under the orientation and pick your desired sort order.
-After selecting the sorting criteria, hit ‘OK’ and voilà – your pivot table now flaunts a horizontal sort!
+After selecting the sorting criteria, hit ‘OK’ and your pivot table is sorted horizontally!

 Can You Set A Custom Order For Sorting Pivot Table Labels?

-Absolutely, setting a custom order for pivot table labels is doable and quite handy.
-Excel’s custom lists allow you to define a specific sequence that defies the standard A to Z or numerical order.
-For instance, if you have a list with specific priorities or categories that don’t alphabetically sort, a custom list is your ally.
-Create the list once, and Excel remembers it, making future sorting a breeze as it’ll automatically apply your custom order to relevant pivot table labels.
+Yes as Excel’s custom lists allow you to define a specific sequence that defies the standard A to Z or numerical order.
+If you have a list that don’t alphabetically sort, a custom list is handy.
+Create the list once, and Excel remembers it and it will automatically apply your custom order to relevant pivot table labels.

 Bryan